bitcoin-sv/network-topology-c4-diagrams/README.md

 ---------

-If you have docker compoise installed you can use:
+If you have docker compose installed, you can use:

 ```
 docker compose up -d